jsalort/pymanip/doc/sessions/asyncsession.rst

 It has methods to access the data for processing during the experiment, or post-processing after the experiment is finished.

+Read-only access to the asyncsession data can be achieved with the :class:`pymanip.asyncsession.SavedAsyncSession` class.

 For synchronous session, one can still use the deprecated classes from :mod:`pymanip.session`, but these will no longer be updated, therefore the asynchronous session should now always be preferred.